 The Archie Rodel WTP was built in 1952 to supply water to the Estcourt Water Supply Scheme (which is also supplied by George Cross WTW).
-The design capacity is $12M\ell/day$ (Blue drop), however the plant has been producing $11M\ell/day^{49}$ for the last 6 months.
-12 $M\ell/day$ is received from the Bushman's River via gravity pipelines.
-Water meter records are poor due to nonfunctional water meters.
+The design capacity is $12M\ell/day$ (Blue drop) and the plant has been producing $12M\ell/day^{50}$ for the last 6 months.
+13 $M\ell/day$ is received from the Bushman's River via gravity pipelines.
+Water meter records are poor due to non-functional water meters.
 The WTW is in the town of Archie Rodel, next to the highway, and is just within the Alfred Duma Local Municipality.
+The WTP is still exempt from loadshedding.
 The co-ordinates of the WTP are:

-Latitude (South) -29° 00' 57" Longitude (East) 29° 53' 05"50
+Latitude (South) -29° 00' 57'' Longitude (East) 29° 53' 05''51